viavn/course-1976/README.md

-# Developing APIs with ASP.NET Core and EF Core and
+# Developing APIs with ASP.NET Core and EF Core and Dapper
-# Developing APIs with ASP.NET Core and Dapper

 Project for courses 1974 and 1976 from balta.io.